Citi Benefits Handbook

 - Physician recommendations.

-Provider: An individual or an institution that provides preventive, curative, promotional, or rehabilitative health care services in a systematic way to individuals, families or communities.
-An individual health care provider may include, but is not limited to, a health care professional, physician assistant, nurse practitioner, chiropractor, institution, facility, primary care center, patient-centered medical home, clinic, ambulatory surgical center, outpatient center, urgent care center, or pharmacy.
+Provider: An individual or institution that provides preventive, curative, promotional or rehabilitative health care services in a systematic way to individuals, families or communities.
+An individual health care provider may include, but is not limited to, a health care professional, a physician assistant, a nurse practitioner, a chiropractor, an institution, a facility, a primary care center, a patient-centered medical home, a clinic, an ambulatory surgical center, an outpatient center, an urgent care center or a pharmacy.